Ground Turkey Tacos

 • Swap salsa verde with a tomato based salsa.
 I like any of the Whole Foods jarred salsas.

-• Add black beans and/or corn into the taco meat mixture.
+• Add black beans and/or corn into the taco meat mixture to make it heartier and add fiber.

 • For a smoky, spicy kick, chop up a canned chipotle chile in adobo sauce and add it to the taco meat.